ashleydavis/rfsd-web-page-eleventy/src/faq.md

 Please email your questions to [ashley@codecapers.com.au](mailto:ashley@codecapers.com.au).

+## Can I pay with PayPal?

+Yes

+Send the money to ashley@codecapers.com.au and I'll email you the book.

 ## What will I learn?

 - Building a complex product through a series of simple steps.